PGCert in Attention Deficit Hyperactivity Disorder

 Neuropsychological and neurobiological approaches to atypical development

-This module aims to provide all of the necessary biological and psychosocial knowledge for a student to be able to read and understand the scientific literature on the causes, development, and lived experience of neurodevelopmental conditions.
+This module aims to provide all the necessary biological and psychosocial knowledge for a student to be able to read and understand the scientific literature on the causes, development, and lived experience of neurodevelopmental conditions.
 Giving students a foundational knowledge base, that also assists completion of other modules of the course.
 The module will critically examine the research into neurodevelopmental conditions, including from a neuro-affirmative perspective.

 Development Through the Life Span

-Autism, ADHD and neurodivergence involves issues of development and within this module students will to critically consider developmental theories, including how physical, emotional, cognitive, and social development interact.
-The module will examine traditional concepts of development and developmental theory, and critically evaluate these in relation to the experience
+Autism, ADHD and neurodivergence involves issues of development and within this module students will critically consider developmental theories, including how physical, emotional, cognitive, and social development interact.
+The module will examine traditional concepts of development and developmental theory and critically evaluate these in relation to the experience of neurodivergent individuals across the lifespan.
+As well as considering non-normative ideas of development and existential reflections on the purpose of development as an unfolding project.

 And one of the following: